 There are many aspects of urbanisation that ultimately shape contemporary society

 Urbanisation is the phenomenon that gives rise to cities.
-Although it seems relatively simple and singular, this phrase infers a myriad of meanings and hidden stories, most of which influence the long process of forming a society, as we know it today.
+Although it seems relatively simple and singular, this phrase infers a myriad of meanings and hidden stories, most of which influence the long process of forming a society as we know it today.

 But what does all this have to do with Brazil?
 Everything.
 To understand what “Urban Brazil” is all about, it’s necessary to understand the social, economic, political and cultural aspects that both influenced the construction of contemporary society and have shaped it since.
 A simple example of this is the artistic expression of a people, but we will get to this in due course.

-The concentration of commercial zones and large companies in such cities, where essentially “time is money”, led to rise of certain cultural phenomena, such as food trucks that seek to cater for workers that couldn’t afford to “waste” an hour over lunch before returning to their desks for the second half of their day.
-From the simplest food to the more gourmet spreads, food trucks are an international phenomenon thanks to their practicality, variety and value for money.
+The concentration of commercial zones and large companies in such cities, where essentially “time is money”, led to the rise of certain cultural phenomena, such as food trucks that seek to cater for workers that couldn’t afford to “waste” an hour over lunch before returning to their desks for the second half of their day.
+From the most straightforward food to the more gourmet spreads, food trucks are an international phenomenon thanks to their practicality, variety and value for money.

 As we move to another continent and head towards the UK, London, has become one of the leading European cities of street art and home to one of the most famous (and most enigmatic) names in the industry: Banksy, a British artist who has established an international portfolio and become a global influence for street artists and designers.

-In understanding urbanisation and what it means to wider society, we return to the fact that the UK was one of the precursors to the process of industrialisation.
+In understanding urbanisation and what it means to broader society, we return to the fact that the UK was one of the precursors to the process of industrialisation.
 The UK’s accelerated rate of urbanisation, despite creating internal and external conflict, was the fundamental blueprint for other global capitals seeking to modernise and compete in the newly leveraged capitalist market.